 The Company continues to work with vendors to manage its cash position while ensuring vendors continue providing services while being paid, albeit over a longer period of time than previously agreed terms.
 Some vendors have placed the Company on hold (cash in advance) and is impacting the Company's clinical development program.
-The Company has raised gross proceeds of approximately \$8,518,000 from private placement financings during fiscal 2018 and an additional \$3,878,400 during the sixmonth period ended January 31, 2019.
-Nevertheless, the Company's cash reserves of \$306,000 as at January 31, 2019 continue to be insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see the current or any planned research and development initiatives through to completion.
+The Company has raised gross proceeds of approximately \$8,518,000 from private placement financings during fiscal 2018 and an additional \$6,014,000 during the nine-month period ended April 30, 2019.
+Subsequent to the April 30, 2019 quarter end, the Company announced the closing of a private placement on May 29th, 2019 for gross proceeds of \$507,960.
+Nevertheless, the Company's cash reserves of \$938,000 as at April 30, 2019 continue to be insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see the current or any planned research and development initiatives through to completion.
 Though the funds raised have somewhat assisted the Company in dealing with its working capital deficiency and attempts to make vendors current, additional funds are required to advance the various clinical and preclinical programs, pay for the Company's overhead costs and its past due vendors.
 To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.